longturn/freeciv21/docs/Coding/packaging.rst

 We provide native packages via GitHub Actions for the following platforms:

 * Debian and its variants via CMake's CPack system.
-* Windows via MSYS2 emulation and CMake's CPack system with NSIS integration.
+* Microsoft Windows |reg| via MSYS2 emulation and CMake's CPack system with NSIS integration.
-* macOS via `vcpkg` and a macOS utility called ``create-dmg`` to create an application bundle.
+* Apple macOS |reg| via `vcpkg` and a macOS utility called ``create-dmg`` to create an application bundle.

 We also provide Linux containerized packages for `snap` and `flatpak`.
 The Ubuntu world favors `snap` and the Fedora/Red Hat world favors `flatpak`.